 “Many experts agree.
 When you have a strong vocabulary, it is much easier for you to learn new information.”

 While I have noticed senior administrators are more likely to write above the reading level of the average parent, many teachers also struggle.
-They do great with short, personal notes.
+They do well with short, personal notes.
 As the writing pieces get longer, they revert to a style that would be more at home in a college class.
-Many parents struggle to understand class newsletters and ‘beginning of year’ teacher letters.
+We have found that Many parents struggle to understand class newsletters and ‘beginning of year’ teacher letters.

 I hire current and retired teachers to write video scripts for Family Five.
 Before they start writing I say: